 - Middle Falls and Lower Falls (Letchworth Park).

-- Ithaca Falls.
+- Ithaca Falls (Finger Lakes).

-- Minekill Falls
+- Minekill Falls (Catskills).

-- Kaaterskill Falls.
+- Kaaterskill Falls (Catskills).

 - Secret Waterfall in the Catskills.

-These 10 waterfalls are about to listed in the order I subjectively find best.
+That’s the list that corresponds to the image you see on the right (some not shown).
+But despite that, it’s not the order of what I consider to be the top 16.
+These 16 waterfalls are about to listed in the order I subjectively find best.
 So of course in your case, if you wish to mix up the order, by all means!

 How high/tall is it?
 150 feet high.

-Description of the falls: Itchica is close to Finger Lakes which itself has so many nature jewels to offer, it’s crazy, but specifically the waterfall here is huge, and there are nature trails leading to the top and bottom of it.
+Description of the falls: Itchica is close to Finger Lakes which itself has so many nature jewels to offer, it’s crazy.
+But specifically the waterfall here is huge, and there are nature trails leading to the top and bottom of it.

 Where is it?
 At a place called Wakins Glen State Park.